-This complementary and alternative medicine (CAM) information summary provides an overview of the use of Selected Vegetables/Sun's Soup as a treatment for people with cancer.
-The summary includes a brief history of Selected Vegetables/Sun's Soup and a review of animal and human studies.
-The information in the Human/Clinical Studies section is summarized in a table located at the end of that section.
+This complementary and alternative medicine (CAM) information summary provides an overview of the use of 714-X as a treatment for people with cancer.
+The summary includes a brief history of the development of 714-X; a review of laboratory, animal, and clinical research; and possible side effects of 714-X use.

 This summary contains the following key information:

 The main ingredient of 714-X is derived from camphor in a chemical reaction with ammonia and sodium chloride.

 Because unilateral disease is usually massive and often there is no expectation that useful vision can be preserved, up-front surgery (enucleation) is commonly performed.
 Careful examination of the enucleated specimen by an experienced pathologist is necessary to determine whether high-risk features for metastatic disease are present.
 These features include the following:[1,2,3,4,5]

 Systemic adjuvant therapy with vincristine, doxorubicin, and cyclophosphamide or with vincristine, carboplatin, and etoposide has been used to prevent the development of metastatic disease in patients with certain high-risk features assessed by pathologic review after enucleation.[3,7,8]; [Level of evidence: 2A]